 However the reality was quite the opposite.
 During a year of operation, SPORTISIMO employees submitted over 180 reports.
 That’s an average of 15 per month.
 The majority of these reports were in fact not about serious matters, but more everyday issues.
 But they were still extremely valuable.

 “For example, one person suggested that we change the music in our stores more often.
 Another employee asked why we don’t have a women’s version of a popular men’s size 42 shoe.
 At first glance they might be dismissed as trivial, things which management is blind to, but it’s worth dealing with them as it leads to higher employee satisfaction,” continues Thomas Rodney.

-FaceUp is particularly praised for the simplicity of its implementation and use.
+FaceUp whistleblowing system is particularly praised for the simplicity of its implementation and use.
 “FaceUp has made our work a lot easier.
 The application interface and all materials are translated into five languages and they have even prepared marketing materials such as flyers.
 As a result, we’ve been able to introduce FaceUp into all our stores in the Czech Republic, Slovakia, Romania, Bulgaria and Hungary,” added Rodney, who has worked for SPORTISIMO for five years.

 FaceUp is a simple online whistleblowing platform, which an employee can learn to use within a couple of minutes.